Leafwing-Studios/asm-docs/docs/interaction/pheromones.md

 # Key Uncertainties

 - what pheromones do we want to exist?
-- what resources are used to make pheromones, if any?
 - how can you customize your pheromone production?
-- does pheromone production need to scale as you play the game?
 - thematically, why can you use these anywhere instantly?
 - time windows
   - time to full capacity
   - time to exhausted when spamming from full capacity
-- in the late game, should you be able to automate pheromone usage?
 - should you be forced to spend pheromones to adjust signal sensitivity?
-Similar sort of puzzle
+Similar sort of action